onera/Cassiopee/Post/doc/source/Rotor.rst

 ---------------------------------------

-.. py:function:: Post.Rotor.computeThrustAndTorque(teff, psi, PINF, center=(0,0,0), relativeShaft=0., accumulatorThrust=None)
+.. py:function:: Post.Rotor.computeThrustAndTorque(teff, psi, PInf, center=(0,0,0), relativeShaft=0., accumulatorThrust=None)

     Compute Thrust in the rotor frame (that is orthogonal to rotor).